Session at the Global Bioeconomcy Summit, 23-24 October 2024

 Co-organized by icipe/BioInnovate Africa and the Center for Development Research (ZEF), University of Bonn (PARI)

 Assessing biomass availability, utilisation, regenerative potential, processing technologies, and supply chains, is essential as countries and regions advance towards developing their bioeconomies.
 Several studies show that countries and regions tend to develop their bioeconomies based on the comparative advantages of their biomass potential.
 However, as bioeconomies evolve competing uses of biomass, especially in rural areas necessitate careful evaluation to support policy and investment choices more effectively.
 Therefore, biomass valorisation within a region or country should consider market dynamics including demand and supply forces and non-market values such as biodiversity ecosystem services, and traditional uses, which are often difficult to value.
-This workshop will bring together key country experts from Burundi, Colombia, Ghana, India, Kenya, Namibia, South Africa, and Uganda to discuss biomass availability, competing use, and opportunities and challenges for its effective utilisation in the respective countries or regions.
+This workshop brought together key country experts from Burundi, Colombia, Ghana, India, Kenya, Namibia, South Africa, and Uganda to discuss biomass availability, competing use, and opportunities and challenges for its effective utilisation in the respective countries or regions.
 Most of these countries, except Burundi, Colombia, Kenya and India, featured in the The Malabo Montpellier Panel Report on Nature’s Solutions: Policy Innovations and Opportunities for Africa’s Bioeconomy (2022) as countries making effort to advance their bioeconomies according to their unique needs and priorities.

 Moderators